iptv-org/iptv/README.md

 ## Contribution

+The easiest way to help the project is to sort channels by country.
+Specifically for this was created playlist `channels/unsorted.m3u` which contains channels that are not yet sorted by other playlists.
+If you recognize one of the channels in this playlist, just copy its title and link to the desired country playlist.
+That's it!

-If you want to add new channel to the playlist you need add link to stream and add some information about it.
+If you want to add new channel to the playlist you need add link to stream and some information about it.
 For example:

 ```xml
 #EXTINF:-1 tvg-id="exampletv.us" tvg-name="Example TV" tvg-logo="http://example.com/channel-logo.png" group-title="News",Example TV